 (4) Using unassigned emissions.

-(a) Unassigned emissions may be used for internal netting to allow an emission increase at the existing source in accordance with the permit.
+(a) An existing source may use unassigned emissions for internal netting to allow an emission increase in accordance with the permit.

-(b) Unassigned emissions may not be banked or transferred to another source.
+(b) A source may not bank unassigned emissions or transfer them to another source.

-(c) Emissions that are removed from the netting basis are unavailable for netting in any future permit actions.
+(c) A source may not use emissions that are removed from the netting basis, including emission reductions required by rule, order or permit condition under OAR 340-222-0046(3)(a)(C), for netting in any future permit actions.

 (5) Upon renewal, modification or other reopening of a permit after July 1, 2002 the unassigned emissions will be established with an expiration date of July 1, 2007 for all unassigned emissions in excess of the SER.
-Each time the permit is renewed after July 1, 2007 the unassigned emissions will be established again and reduced upon the following permit renewal to no more than the SER for each pollutant in OAR 340-200-0020 Table 2.
+Each time the permit is renewed after July 1, 2007 the unassigned emissions will be established again and reduced upon the following permit renewal to no more than the SER for each regulated pollutant.

+NOTE: This rule was moved verbatim from OAR 340-222-0045 and amended.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

-[ED.
-NOTE: Tables referenced are available from the agency.]

-340-222-0070

-Plant Site Emission Limits for Insignificant Activities

-(1) For purposes of establishing PSELs, emissions from categorically insignificant activities listed in OAR 340-200-0020 are not considered under 340-222-0020, except as provided in section (3) of this rule.

-(2) For purposes of establishing PSELs, emissions from aggregate insignificant emissions listed in OAR 340-200-0020 are considered under 340-222-0020.

-(3) For purposes of determining New Source Review or Prevention of Significant Deterioration applicability under OAR 340 division 224, emissions from insignificant activities are considered.

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

-Stat.
-Auth.: ORS 468 & ORS 468A Stats.
-Implemented: ORS 468.020, ORS 468A.025, ORS 468A.040, & ORS 468A.045.
-Hist.: DEQ 12-1993, f. & cert. ef.
-9-24-93; DEQ 19-1993, f. & cert. ef.
-11-4-93; DEQ 2-1996, f. & cert. ef.
-1-29-96; DEQ 14-1999, f. & cert. ef.
-10-14-99, Renumbered from 340-028-1060; DEQ 6-2001, f.
-6-18-01, cert. ef.
-7-1-01

 340-222-0080

 Plant Site Emission Limit Compliance

-(1) The permittee must monitor pollutant emissions or other parameters that are sufficient to produce the records necessary for demonstrating compliance with the PSEL.
+(1) The permittee must monitor regulated pollutant emissions or other parameters that are sufficient to produce the records necessary for demonstrating compliance with the PSEL.

 (2) The frequency of the monitoring and associated averaging periods must be as short as possible and consistent with that used in the compliance method.